Vest Fit and Loading

 Balancing the Load

 Wingworks Vests are built from stiffer, denser fabric that creates pockets and pouches with more shape and structure.
-This helps the vests keep their shape and function under heavier than normal loads for an “un-stayed” vest, as opposed to some of the vest/packs with structural stays.
+This helps the vests keep their shape and function under heavier than normal loads for an “un-stayed” vest, as opposed to some of the packs with structural stays.
 Still, there’s a comfort payback to balancing the loads in each shellpocket, and avoiding loose water containers bouncing around in the gamebag.
 Shotgun shells and water are heavy necessities on many hunts, and can be used to balance each other in the shellpockets.
-If you have more than 2 boxes in one pocket, consider balancing the load with the 54 oz WW Water Bottle.
+If you have more than 2 boxes in one pocket, consider balancing the load with the 54 oz WW Water Bottle, sidearm holster or other shells.

 Consider using the zippered rear cargo pouch for lighter, bulkier items because of it’s location away from the back.
 The strap base on the gamebag was meant for a light jacket, but we have hauled out a lot of shed antlers and other oddball items.
 We’re using an adjustable side release buckle on this strap so it’s faster to release and unload.
 We’ve stayed with a one point attachment because of how most items are lost, slipping out of the strap to one side or the other.
 Keeping each side longer seems to help prevent this.

 The sternum strap harness is a great stabilizer you’ll notice especially hiking side-hill.
-No worry about losing shoulder straps off the side, just keep going.
+No worry about losing shoulder straps off the side, just keep going and adjust to keep the belt hip loaded.

-Buckle style does make a difference in adjusting a loaded vest and keeping the hip load while hunting.
-The Cam Buckle comes from the backpacking world where it serves the same function, and it faster to micro-adjust and tighten up against clothing changes in late season.
-The Side Release is a faster in/out of the vest and great when clothing stays the same.
+A note on belt buckles.
+The Cam Buckle comes from the backpacking world where it serves the same function, and it’s faster to micro-adjust and tighten up against clothing changes in late season.
+The Side Release is a faster in/out of the vest and great when clothing stays similar in bulk.
 Just a bit harder to adjust, requiring 2 free hands.
 We have seen a combo Cam/Side Release concept buckle and hope to be able to offer it eventually as a standard.